Herbs Forbidden for Men in Traditional Medicine & Folklore

 Evidence & Tradition:

-In various Indigenous North American traditions:
+In certain nations Indigenous North American traditions:

 • women controlled seed medicine